DillionLowry/crossword-gen/README.md

 API:
 -----
-More info on the xwordinfo API can be found here: https://www.xwordinfo.com/ and https://www.xwordinfo.com/JSON/
+More info on the XWord Info API can be found here: https://www.xwordinfo.com/ and https://www.xwordinfo.com/JSON/